historic-trails/website/sites/watrous-la-junta.md

 [^Stanley7]: Stanley, F. The Watrous (New Mexico) Story, (Self- published, Pantex, 1962).

+[^Birchell]: Birchell, Donna Blake.
+Frontier Forts and Outposts of New Mexico (The History Press, Charleston, 2019).

+[^Birchell1]: Birchell, Donna Blake.
+Frontier Forts and Outposts of New Mexico (The History Press, Charleston, 2019).

 [^Kosmider]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).

 [^Kosmider30]: Kosmider, Alexia M. "Samuel B. Watrous: New Mexico Pioneer" (M.A. thesis, University of New Mexico, 1983).